milosolutions/mbarcodescanner/README.md

 **How to use:**

-BarcodeScanner may be used in one of two configurations:
+MBarcodeScanner may be used in one of two configurations:

 1. **Just barcode scanning** - in this configuration you are able to scan barcodes from camera output.
 2. **Barcode scanning with region detection** - in this configuration you are able to scan barcodes from camera output and also see barcode region on screen.